wailsapp/docsv1/content/guides/vuerouter.md

 Wails.Init(() => {
   new Vue({
     render: (h) => h(App),
-    // add the router to the Vue constructor store,
+    // add the vuex store to the Vue constructor store,
   }).$mount('#app')
 })